janelia-flyem/buildem/README.md

 * libcurl and https support (note that these components are usually present in standard OS builds but may need to be installed explicitly)
 * git
 * CMake 2.8+
+* python 2.6+ *if* patches or templates are used in build process.
+In future, we could require a python build from source and use that instead *or* switch to a platform-independent patch/template system built into CMake.

-Note that python is built from source as well as all dependencies except for the above.
+Note that a different version of python can be built from source.
 Buildem does *not* try to minimize overall build time by reusing pre-compiled packages.
 The presence of multiple compiler versions across the different Fedora/RHEL versions and our very heterogeneous workstation environment requires developer attention and tracking of installs across multiple machines.

 ## The build process

-An empty directory is chosen as a *Buildem prefix directory (BPD)* that is specific to OS, compiler versions, and component versions.
-The BPD can be thought of as a version-specific /usr/local and will contain bin, lib, include, and other standard directories.
-All automatically downloaded and compiled code will reside in the BPD's src directory.
-Note that the BPD should not be confused with any component's *build directory*, which can be either in the component's source directory or some user-chosen directory as in standard CMake use.

 The build process for a FlyEM application at /path/to/foo/code: